AdaCore/gnatstudio/docs/users_guide/extending.rst

 GPS already defines several shells: :program:`sh`, :program:`bash`, :program:`csh`, :program:`tcsh` and, on Windows, :file:`cmd.exe`).
 You can
-add other shells by using the :file:`<remote_shell_config>` tag which has one require attribute, :file:`name`, denoting the name of the shell.
+add other shells by using the :file:`<remote_shell_config>` tag which has one required attribute, :file:`name`, denoting the name of the shell.
 This name need not be same as the command used to launch the shell.

 The following child tags are defined: